All Episodes

 What I think is going to be the most effective way to criticize Obama is to criticize his ideas without criticizing him, to criticize collectivism, to criticize giant growth of government.

-Call it Obamaism or whatever.
+You call it Obamaism or whatever.

-But the way to go about this, I think, is if you don't want to wait for these self-inflicted wounds, is to ignore Obama the man.
+But the way to go about this, I think, is, if you don't want to wait for these self-inflicted wounds, is to ignore Obama the man.

-He's got everybody in the country enough behind him for all of the uh mythological reasons, for all of the public relations and image reasons, the historical reasons.
+He's got everybody in the country enough behind him for all of the mythological reasons, for all of the public relations and image reasons, the historical reasons.

 And right now, people don't want to hear anything bad about Barack Obama.